Henry Owl

 Henry McClain Owl (August 1, 1895 – March 1, 1980), was a Native American educator, activist, and historian.
-He was a member of the Eastern Band of Cherokee Indians, was the first Native American and first person of color to attend the University of North Carolina.
+He was a member of the Eastern Band of Cherokee Indians and was the first Native American and first person of color to attend the University of North Carolina.
 He received his master's degree in history from the University of North Carolina at Chapel Hill (UNC Chapel Hill) in 1929.

 Owl used his master's thesis to combat a literacy test designed to prevent Cherokee Indians from voting.
 His testimony before congress regarding this discrimination contributed to a law granting the Eastern Band of Cherokee Indians citizenship and the right to vote.
 He also went by the name Henry Harris.

 Early life and education

 Owl was born on August 1, 1895, in the Qualla Boundary in Western North Carolina.
 He was the son of Daniel Lloyd Owl, a Cherokee blacksmith, and Nettie Harris Owl, a Catawba traditional potter.
 He is listed on the Baker Roll as having a Cherokee blood quantum of half, and having a full Catawba mother.
 His older sister was Lula Owl Gloyne.
 Owl attended school through eighth grade on the reservation, and later enrolled in school at Hampton University.
 Until 1923, Hampton offered a free industrial training program for Native Americans.

 He joined the United States Army and rose to the rank of sergeant in 1918.

 Later, Owl became the first Native American to be admitted to Lenoir–Rhyne University, graduating in history in the class of 1928.
 Owl attended the University of North Carolina at Chapel Hill from 1928 to 1929, graduating with a Master of Arts degree in history.
 His dissertation was titled "The Eastern Band of Cherokee Indians: Before and After the Removal.”
 Owl's goal in writing his thesis was to combat racist myths and stereotype around Native Americans.